stefanvictora/hue-scheduler/docs/advanced_command_line_options.md

 **Default**: false

+### `--scene-activation-ignore-window`

+Only relevant and active if user modification tracking is not disabled (see `--disable-user-modification-tracking`).
+Defines the delay in seconds during which turn-on events for affected lights and groups are ignored after a scene activation has been detected.
+This prevents Hue Scheduler from taking over after lights or groups have been turned on via a scene.

+**Default**: `5` seconds

 ### `--default-interpolation-transition-time`

 Flag to configure the default transition time used for the interpolated call when turning a light on during a `tr-before` transition.
 Defined either as a multiple of 100ms or with the already mentioned shorthands e.g. `5s`.
 If the previous state already contains a ``tr`` property, Hue Scheduler reuses the custom value instead.